jdevries3133/nvim_config/README.md

 #### `$DEV_DB_URL`, `$PROD_DB_URL`

 Connection strings for your "prod" and "dev" databases.
-Obviously, you might have 1 database, 100 databases, who knows... it's very simple to configure `datadbod.vim` for as many databases as you need; see `./lua/dadbod_conf.lua`.
+Obviously, you might have 1 database, 100 databases, who knows... it's very simple to break down this dichotomy and configure `dadbod.vim` for as many databases as you need; see `./lua/dadbod_conf.lua`.

 #### `$NVIM_USE_EMMET_LS`